 Should I add a new ticket about this?

-#11 Updated by Claudio Bley almost 4 years ago
+#11 Updated by Claudio Bley about 4 years ago

 - File redmine_hg_long_ids_tests.diff added

 Just wanted to check in on you whether you made some progress on this one?